- Research article

 One patient (3.3%) was admitted to the hospital 1 h after the onset of abdominal pain and CT scans showed occlusion of the superior mesenteric artery (SMA).
 This patient subsequently underwent an embolectomy due to the presence of subtotal ischemic changes (dark color in the affected organs, decreased peristalsis, no pulses in the small mesenteric arteries) in the SB but without necrosis.

-Demographic features and exploration findings
+Demographic features and exploration findings of the patients are presented in Table 2.

 The treatment resulted in mortality in 15 patients (50%) (6 of them had total necrosis and underwent only exploratory laparotomy) and there were 15 survivors (50%), discharged after a mean follow-up of 5 days [3–12].
 In a mean follow-up period of 21 months (3–49), 2 (13.3%) patients died for reasons other than recurrence of mesenteric ischemia.
 Among the remaining 13 patients, only 1 (1/13; 7.6%) patient, who initially underwent an embolectomy, was re-admitted due to the recurrence of mesenteric ischemia at 13 months, and the patient subsequently underwent a subtotal SB resection.